 - In medium sauce pan, combine 1 cup of cream, all of the milk, sugar, and salt.
 Stirring frequently, heat over medium heat just until a bit of steam starts to curl up from the mixture.
 Set aside to cool.

-- Meanwhile, puree 1 1/2 cups of the cherries, and set aside.
-Set aside the remaining cup for later.
+- Meanwhile, puree 1 1/2 cups of the cherries.
+Set aside the remaining cup of cherries for later.

-- In a large bowl, combine the cream mixture, pureed cherries, the remaining cream, vodka, vanilla extract, lemon juice and zest.
-Set bowl over a larger bowl of ice water, and set in the fridge to chill for at least 2 hours (longer without the ice bath).
+- In a large bowl, combine the cream mixture, pureed cherries, the remaining cream, vodka or kirsch, vanilla extract, lemon juice and zest.
+Mixture may separate or curdle a bit, but things will be fine.
+(Before chilling, taste the mixture to make sure the tart and sweet flavors are in balance.)
+Set bowl over a larger bowl of ice water and set in the fridge to chill for at least 2 hours (longer without the ice bath).